roadwarriorslive/Pipulate/README.md

 ## A tool to help you automate those tedious daily tasks that you never found any better way to perform.
 <img src="http://mikelevinseo.com/images/pipulate-interface.png" alt="FOSS SEO Software"/>

-Welcome to Pipulate, a free and open source SEO tool that outputs SEO investigations like site crawls, position checks, and API-hitting lookup-jobs directly into Google Docs.
-Also supports scheduling.
-You can try the tool on http://pipulate.com, but it's designed to run directly on your own server (starting with a 20MB download), but then can be moved off to the cloud, Raspberry Pi or whatever.
-The servers are tiny and disposable -- easily instantiated, coming in at around 100 MB software footprint including OS, programming language, webserver, application and all its dependences.
-This little package is also designed to help you learn.
-Learn Linux.
-Learn Python.
-Learn Flask.
-Learn vim.
-It works with a bookmarklet from your browser, popping up a very minimal user interface when necessary, but generally sends the output you want to keep... uh... into a spreadsheet.
+Welcome to Pipulate, a free and open source SEO tool that crawls sites directly into Google Docs, producing pretty, interactive sitemap visualizations--sort of an elusive Holy Grails of the SEO industry.
+But Pipulate is also an all-purpose Swiss Army Knife for both SEO and Social Media, offering these key capabilities:

+## Key Capabilties of The System
+- Let you perform tightly controlled site-crawls directly into spreadsheet.
+- Give you the ability to harvest keywords without leaving the web browser.
+- Be able to run modest, automated search engine position rank monitoring.
+- Automate the many tedious little chores that we know should be possible.
+- Instantly become a valuable part of your daily-flow with low investment.
+- Let you visualize data in insightful, actionable and exciting new ways.

+## Here's How It Works

     THIS IS       THIS IS YOUR BROWSER                   THIS IS PIPULATE         THIS IS YOU                                              (disposable servers)       AWESOME!